Making Room for Justice

 Other speakers include: Al Blumstein of Carnegie Mellon university; Christine Coulter, Deputy Commissioner of the Philadelphia Police Department; Hassan Aden, research director at the International Association of Chiefs of Police; Sen. Gerald Malloy, chair of South Carolina’s Sentencing Reform Oversight Council; Prof. Janice Johnson-Dias, Assistant Professor, John Jay College and co-founder, GrassROOTS Community Foundation; and Keir Bradford-Gray, chief defender of the Philadelphia Defender Association.

-The symposium is organized by the Center on Media, Crime and Justice at John Jay, with support from the Harry Frank Guggenheim Foundation, the Pew Public Safety Performance Project and the Quattrone Center for the Fair Administration of Justice.
+The symposium was organized by the Center on Media, Crime and Justice at John Jay, with support from the Harry Frank Guggenheim Foundation, the Pew Public Safety Performance Project and the Quattrone Center for the Fair Administration of Justice.

 A program agenda is available HERE.

 ‘A Different Form of Criminal Justice” Mayors address conference, by Adam Wisnieski, TCR

 “A Draconian System Where the Innocent Plead Guilty” Judge Jedd Rakoff addresses conference.